pudly/schmopera-hugo/content/articles/twice-on-this-island.md

 date = "2018-03-27T17:11:00-04:00"
 lastmod = "2018-03-27T21:33:00-04:00"
 publishDate = "2018-03-27T17:11:00-04:00"
-short_description = "The percussionist inside Mr. Copeland finds the perfect places for the musical punctuation of xylophone, triangle, concert tom-toms, etc. And even though the tip-toeing steps of the bass and bassoon are heard throughout, it's the booming bass and bass drum that drive the drama, expressing the developing madness inside and outside the characters." slug = "twice-on-this-island" title = "Twice on This Island"
+short_description = "The percussionist inside Mr. Copeland finds the perfect places for the musical punctuation of xylophone, triangle, concert tom-toms, etc. And even though the tip-toeing steps of the bass and bassoon are heard throughout, it&#039;s the booming bass and bass drum that drive the drama, expressing the developing madness inside and outside the characters." slug = "twice-on-this-island" title = "Twice on This Island"
 +++